by Steve

 Hi!
 I know I am going to be in a bad situation next April (2010) and I am wondering if there is anything (other than finding/saving/making all the cash that I can) that I can do now to help my situation then.

 Here's the story...
 I am in early retirement, unemployed, and not eligible for unemployment.
 I was trying to sell my Seattle home to move to Salt Lake City (better potential for jobs I thought).
 The home did not sell (8 months).
 My wife and son had already moved to Salt Lake.
-It had been 8 months with no hope, the economy was in the toilet, my IRA was worth 1/2 of it's original value and shrinking, and my wife was at her end with us being separated.
+It had been 8 months with no hope, the economy was in the toilet, my IRA was worth 1/2 of its original value and shrinking, and my wife was at her end with us being separated.
 Just after the new year we decided that I should cash out the IRA and purchase a home in Salt Lake.
 We did this, accepted the $30K penalty that would be due next April (2010) assuming that I would easily be able to find work and save for this.
 We bought a home for $270K lock, stock, and barrel and rented out the Seattle home.
 In order to do this, we also used $70K of the $100K equity line on our Seattle home.
 This has been pretty nice because we have someone else paying our Seattle mortgage/ins/taxes and our current bill is but $300/month.
-The problem is that I have not been able to secure a full time job.
+The problem is that I have not been able to secure a full-time job.
 And the prospects are dismal.
 Hoping for the best but planning for the worst now.
 I am pretty sure that we will be out-of-funds in January.
 I will be able to get part-time work and cover our bills and food, but I am fairly certain that I will not be able to meet my tax bill.
 Should I contact them now, in January, or wait until April?
 Any advice on handling the tax bill?

 Please subscribe to my monthly newsletter, Bookkeeping Basics E-zine.
 It tells you every month about the new information that I have added, including some great tips and advice from myself and other Bookkeeping Basics readers.